ze-antunes/LDC_Project/README.md

 ## Contributing

 Let others know how they can contribute to your project.
 Include guidelines for reporting issues, making pull requests, and any coding standards you want contributors to follow.

-## License

-A short description of the license.
-If you want to share your work with others, please consider choosing an open-source license ([MIT](https://opensource.org/license/mit/), [Apache](https://www.apache.org/licenses/LICENSE-2.0), [GNU](https://www.gnu.org/licenses/gpl-3.0.html), etc.)
-The text of a license is usually stored in the `LICENSE` file at the root of the project.

-> This project is licensed under the `[License Name]` - see the [LICENSE](LICENSE) file for details.

 ## Credits